 Black Friday 2024 provided one of the clearest illustrations yet of how profoundly global e-commerce is changing.
 According to Salesforce, online sales during Cyber Week reached USD 314.9 billion, with Black Friday remaining the single strongest day.1

 The most notable development, however, was the shifting balance of power among platforms.
 In the US, Temu, Shein, and TikTok Shop recorded rapid year-on-year growth, even as established American retailers posted flat or slightly negative performance.
-TikTok Shop’s sales rose by 226%, while Temu and Shein continued to expand through a blend of low pricing, social-driven discovery, and finely tuned AI-enabled personalisation.2 This momentum may face new pressures in 2026, when the EU removes the duty-free threshold for small parcels – a change likely to increase costs for platforms that depend on shipments valued below EUR 150.3
+TikTok Shop’s sales rose by 226%, while Temu and Shein continued to expand through a blend of low pricing, social-driven discovery, and finely tuned AI-enabled personalisation.2 This momentum may face new pressures in 2026, when the EU removes the duty-free threshold for small parcel – a change likely to increase costs for platforms that depend on shipments valued below EUR 150.3

 Sign up for our newsletter